MichaelCade/90DaysOfDevOps/Days/day3.md

 ## DevOps Lifecycle - Application Focused

-As we continue through these next few weeks we are 100% going to come across these titles (Continous Development, Testing, Deployment, Monitor) over and over again, If you are heading towards the DevOps Engineer role then repeatability will be something you will get used to but constantly enhancing each time is another thing that keeps things interesting.
+As we continue through these next few weeks we are 100% going to come across these titles (Continuous Development, Testing, Deployment, Monitor) over and over again, If you are heading towards the DevOps Engineer role then repeatability will be something you will get used to but constantly enhancing each time is another thing that keeps things interesting.

 In this hour we are going to take a look at the high level view of the application from start to finish and then back round again like a constant loop.